Can I legally exclude a child from my will?

 Omitting a Spouse from Your Estate Plan

 A married person in California has the power to leave his or her property to whomever they desire, but community property laws can complicate the situation.
 Per California law, if you are married, you can leave your share of marital property as well as your separate property to anyone you want.
-If you plan to leave your spouse out of your will for whatever reason, you must first determine what is
+If you plan to leave your spouse out of your will for whatever reason, you must first determine what is community and what is separate property.

 Per California law, any property you and your spouse acquire during the marriage, along with any debts, will belong to the community.
 If you divorce, each spouse will receive one half of the community property and will assume one half of the community debt.
 The same situation arises if a spouse wants to leave their partner out of their will.
-He or she can only give away
+He or she can only give away one half of the community assets.
+Separate property, or property owned before the marriage, can be willed as desired.

 Some community property comes with a right of survivorship.
 Depending on the title to your real property, the law may require that your spouse inherit full title to the property should you die.
 Review the title to your home or other property for more information.